Here's why every week should be National Save for Retirement Week.

 Who says Congress can’t agree on anything?
-In September, Republican and Democratic lawmakers joined forces and, in a rare showing of bipartisanship, agreed that saving for retirement is a good thing.
+In September, Republican and Democratic lawmakers joined forces and, in a rare showing of bipartisanship, agreed that retirement savings are a good thing.

 They passed a nonbinding resolution “supporting the goals and ideals of National Save for Retirement Week.”
 They encouraged “raising public awareness of the various tax-preferred retirement vehicles and increasing personal financial literacy.”